 Focus on Your Essays

-Your essays are the piece of your med school application that really allows your personality to shine.
+Your essays are the piece of your med school application that allows your personality to shine.
 This is where you can take time to craft the story of your personal journey and career goals.
 Demonstrating your passion for medicine through writing excellent med school essays can significantly boost your chances of acceptance.

 Consider Bulking Up Your Extracurriculars